Getting to zero collaborative

-The ‘Getting to zero’ collaborative is a key part of the Fast-Track Cities London work programme for 2023-25.
+The ‘Getting to zero’ collaborative is a key part of the Fast-Track Cities London work plan for 2023-26.

-The ‘Getting to Zero’ collaborative will replicate the previous approach of building an improvement community using quality improvement methodology between different organisations working in the HIV sector.
+The ‘Getting to Zero’ collaborative will replicate our previous approach of building an improvement community using quality improvement methodology with the various organisations working in the HIV sector.

-- Initiatives must be led by the third sector and work in partnership with other third sector providers, NHS organisation(s) and local authorities where possible/suitable to deliver the proposed initiative(s).
+- Initiatives are led by the voluntary sector and will work in partnership with other voluntary sector providers, NHS organisation(s) and local authorities where possible/suitable to deliver the proposed initiative(s).

 - Demonstrate how their proposal will deliver on the aims set out above.

 - Employ a quality improvement and evaluation methodology into the operational running of each of the initiative(s).
 Organisations will be required to attend 6 x 2 hour quality improvement sessions throughout the 18 months.